 The IRAS online guide provides guidance about the application process, as does the step by step guide to using IRAS to apply to conduct research in or through the NHS/HSC.

 The IRAS application must be reviewed by HREC, and then signed off electronically by the OU research sponsor, before it can be submitted to the HRA.
-Professor Kevin Hetherington, Pro-Vice-Chancellor - Research, Enterprise and Scholarship, is the named OU sponsor for IRAS applications.
+Professor Kevin Shakesheff, Pro-Vice-Chancellor, Research and Innovation, is the named OU sponsor for IRAS applications.

 When HRA approval has been obtained, you should send a final copy of the IRAS application form and evidence of HRA favourable opinion to the Human Research Ethics team.